Are you a carer?

 Spurgeons work with over 1,500 young carers across the UK, supporting them to overcome the challenges they face in a range of ways:

 · Time out through groups, trips and activities

 · Information, advice and practical help for the family

 · Mentoring support

 Investors in Carers Award

-Spa Medical Centre are thrilled to have received the Investors in Carers Gold Plus award in recognition of the work we do to support our patients who are carers.
+Spa Medical Centre are thrilled to have received the Investors in Carers Platinum award in recognition of the work we do to support our patients who are carers.

 The scheme, funded by Wiltshire Council and the Wiltshire Clinical Commissioning Group aims to raise awareness of carer’s issues in GP practice and provides a system of awards to recognise and celebrate those practices who go above and beyond for their unpaid carers.